dotnet/csharplang/proposals/low-level-struct-improvements.md

 This means we must choose the shallow interpretation of `readonly`.

 #### Modeling constructors
-One subtle tricky design point is how are constructors bodies modeled for ref safety?
+One subtle design question is: How are constructors bodies modeled for ref safety?
 Essentially how is the following constructor analyzed?

 ```c#
 ref struct S